RichCaloggero/audio-components/README.md

 The audio-control element allows one to specify a parameter to be automated, and a function to generate values based on the current time stored in the underlying webaudio context containing the graph.
 The default evaluation intervall is 0.2 seconds.
 The parameter must be specified in the markup, and the element being controled is wrapped within the audio-control element.

 The automator function can be specified in markup, and also via the UI.
 It is a simple javascript expression which is evaluated in the context of the controled element (i.e. the "this" keyword references the currently controled element).
-It also references the "Math" object using the javascript "with" statement.
+It references the "Math" object using the javascript "with" statement which allows one to reference Math functions via just their name (i.e. sin(t) instead of Math.sin(t)).

 ## Connectors